-• Elements:
+Elements:

-- 1) Institution of a criminal proceedings - This can be done by complaining to the police or the DA.
-Of course, only a DA can actually file a criminal charge and prosecute someone - 2) Termination in plaintiff's favor on the merits, not because of a technicality like a search and seizure problem - 3) No probable cause to believe plaintiff did commit the crime - It can't be reasonable for the defendant to have actually thought that plaintiff committed the crime.
-If he did reasonably think plaintiff was guilty, it is not a tort, no matter his evil intentions - 4) Improper purpose in bringing the charge - 5) Damages - Judges and prosecutors are immune from this tort
+1) Institution of a criminal proceedings (can be done by complaining to the police or the DA; of course, only a DA can actually file a criminal charge and prosecute someone)

+2) Termination in Plaintiff's favor on the merits (not because of a technicality like a search and seizure problem).

+3) No probable cause to believe P did commit the crime- can't be reasonable for the Defendant to have actually thought that P committed the crime.
+If he did reasonably think P was guilty, no tort, no matter his evil intentions
-Torts Class 14 Slides

-MALICIOUS PROSECUTION (CONT.)
+4) Improper purpose in bringing the charge

+5) Damages

+- Judges and prosecutors are immune from this tort

-- Abuse of Process - Same as malicious prosecution, but in a non-criminal charge context - Example: suing someone just to harass him or her
+Abuse of Process

+- Same as malicious prosecution, but in a non-criminal charge context e.g., suing someone just to harass him or her...

-QUIZ TIME
+QUIZ TIME!